 AI is not here to replace physician care, but to improve it.
 AI, after all, would not be possible without the help of physicians.
 Embracing new technology in the past has proven to be advantageous, and this technological development is no different.
 Allowing a computer to take part in your care may be daunting to start, but the extensive benefits will soon settle any prior misgivings.

 Want to learn more about how technology can support your growing practice?
-Check out our latest guide, Future-Proof Your Practice.
+Check out our latest guide, Future of A.I. in Healthcare.
 It offers insights on top challenges, emerging trends, and much more.